WebSpellChecker/wproofreader-docker/README.md

 # WProofreader Docker

-This is a Docker configuration that you can use to build a WProofreader image based on latest Ubuntu (default) or CentOS.
+This is a Docker configuration that you can use to build a WProofreader Server image based on latest Ubuntu (default) or CentOS.

 Note!
 You can also use a [Docker image with WProofreader Server](https://hub.docker.com/r/webspellchecker/wproofreader) that we built and published on Doker Hub.